Unite the Union: Membership

-During 2012, despite wider falling trade union membership and the tough economic climate, Unite increased its membership by more than 50,000 members.
-The union claimed a membership of 1.2 million in August 2021.
+The union membership was 1.2 million in August 2021.
+Since 2023, the union has not made annual returns, giving membership numbers, to the Trades Union Certification Officer.

 Factions

-There are a number of factions within Unite.

 Unite Now

-Unite Now is a movement established in 2011 which is "moderate left".
-It presents itself as an independent movement for lay members, activists and officers.
-Supported McCluskey in his first election but they opposed the calling of an early general secretary election in 2013.
-Unite Now campaigns for greater transparency in the union and are critical of the unions centralised hierarchical decision making structures.
-They campaign for greater financial transparency, a move away from the current centralised executive powers with a more independent Executive Council which has set term limits.
-Not aligned to any political section of the union it has grown in influence within lay activist ranks, officers and key manufacturing sectors of Unite.
+Unite Now was a movement established in 2011 which was "moderate left".
+It presented itself as an independent movement for lay members, activists and officers.
+They supported McCluskey in his first election but opposed the calling of an early general secretary election in 2013, and did not support him in 2017.
+Unite Now campaigned for greater transparency in the union and were critical of the unions centralised hierarchical decision making structures.
+They campaigned for greater financial transparency, a move away from the current centralised executive powers with a more independent Executive Council which has set term limits.
+As of June 2026 its website is no longer available, having displayed an "Under maintenance" notice since 2024.

 United Left

-United Left, the main left-wing grouping, is mostly made up of members on the left of the Labour Party, but also includes members of other political parties such as the Socialist Party and the Communist Party of Britain, as well as those who belong to no political party.
+United Left, a left-wing grouping, is mostly made up of members on the left of the Labour Party, but also includes members of other political parties such as the Socialist Party and the Communist Party of Britain, as well as those who belong to no political party.
 The United Left supported Len McCluskey in his elections.
-The faction is considered dominant within the union.
+The faction was considered dominant within the union, but after the 2026 Executive Council elections their "Members United" slate only elected 18 out of 61 seats.

+Back to the Workplace

+"Workers Unite - Back to the Workplace" is a slate set up in support of "the direction and industrial strategy of Unite the union under the leadership of our general secretary, Sharon Graham." in the 2026 Executive Council elections, where they successfully elected 40 candidates out of the 61 seats available, overturning the historical dominance of United Left.